-A reader will grab a non- exclusive lock to a file before reading, and will release the lock once it is done.
+A reader will grab a non-exclusive lock to a file before reading, and will release the lock once it is done.
 While one reader is reading the file, you will allow other readers to concurrently read the file (i.e., other readers will also be able to grab non-exclusive lock to the file).
 This is because read operations do not modify files, and hence, cannot cause inconsistencies.
-Nonetheless, simultaneous reads to a file can decrease the time taken for reading the file by multiple readers (due to avoid waiting each other), and accordingly improving performance.
+Nonetheless, simultaneous reads to a file can decrease the time taken for reading the file by multiple readers (as readers do not wait for each other), and accordingly, improving performance.